tab1-web/faq/docs/signature/faq.md

 ## New Player Information

 ### Class Selection
-Watch the C4 class guide video for help choosing
+Watch the C4 class guide video for help choosing and feel free to ask in the Discord about the classes!

 <figure markdown>